Dictionary Home » English Grammar Rules & Usage » Capitalization » Capitalization of Seasons

 Rule 1: Seasons as Generic Nouns

-Seasons, such as winter, spring, summer and fall, do not require capitalization because they are generic nouns.
-Some people may confuse these words as being proper nouns and try to capitalize them using that rule of capitalization.
+Seasons, such as winter, spring, summer and fall, do not require capitalization because they are generic common nouns.

 • The winter season allows for many snow related sports.